flowsydev/flowsy-net-repository-core/README.md

 On the other hand, implementations of **IUnitOfWorkFactory** shall create instances of the requested type of unit of work.
 A unit of work shall be designed to group a set of repositories which are related in the context of a given operation.

-For example, to create an invoice, we may need to create two kind of entities:
+For example, to create an invoice, we may need to create two kinds of entities:
 * Invoice
   * InvoiceId
   * CustomerId